Coil (band): Coil Live

 Coil's live incarnation is associated with a distinct legacy.
 The first live shows took place in 1983, but after only four performances, 15 years would pass before they would play live again.

 On 14 December 1999, Coil performed elph.zwölf at Volksbuehne in Berlin.
 Although the performance lasted just under 18 minutes, it marked the beginning of a new era of live performances.
 Coil would go on to perform close to 50 additional concerts, with varied set lists as well as performers.

 Coil performed twice at the Royal Festival Hall in 2000.
 The first concert was in April, as part of a weekend curated by Julian Cope, when they first performed as the full band line-up – and wearing the "fluffy suits" that would become a staple of live performances for the first time – performing Time Machines.
 They performed again in September, sharing a bill with Jim Thirlwell (as Foetus) on that occasion.
 Both performances were full sets.

 Coil's performances were surrealistic visually and audibly.
 The signature fluffy suits, an idea inspired by Sun Ra, played a foremost role at the live shows.
 The suits would later be used as album covers for the release Live One, while other costumes appear on the covers of Live Two and Live Three—straitjacket and mirror-chested hooded jumpsuit, respectively.
 Video screens projected footage and animations created by Christopherson, while fog machines created an eerie atmosphere.
 Balance would often screech and howl during performances, which would add to the effect.

 The band's performance at the 2003 All Tomorrow's Parties festival was released as ...And the Ambulance Died in His Arms.
 Released on Threshold House in 2005 as a digipak, a Thai version was released the following year. ...And the Ambulance Died in His Arms was released under a name chosen by Balance before his death in November 2004.

 Many Coil performances were released, including the widely available releases of Live Four, Live Three, Live Two, Live One and ...And The Ambulance Died In His Arms, as well as several very limited editions, such as Selvaggina, Go Back Into The Woods and Megalithomania!.
 Video recordings of several concerts were released on the DVD box set, Colour Sound Oblivion, in 2010.

-Coil's final performance was at DEAF (Dublin Electronic Arts Festival), Dublin City Hall in Ireland.
+Coil's final performance was on 23 October 2004, at DEAF (Dublin Electronic Arts Festival), Dublin City Hall in Ireland.